Jana-10/NLP/README.md

 # Advanced NLP –  Project

 ## About
-This repository consists of experiements conduced on Sarcasm and Irony datasets using various model architectures.
+This repository consists of experiements conducted on Sarcasm and Irony datasets using various model architectures.
 The quality of the language model is measured through confusion matrix

 ## Project files